ismith1024/Udacity_Capstone/README.md

 ## Files <a name="files"></a>

-The analysis and summary explanation can be found in the Jupyter Notebook "Starbucks_Capstone_alternate.ipynb".
-Exploratory code is contained in the notebooks "Starbucks_Capstone_notebook.ipynb" and "Capstone_Scrap.ipynb", which are not critical to the project.
+The analysis and summary explanation can be found in the Jupyter Notebook "Starbucks_Capstone_Challenge.ipynb".
+Exploratory code is contained in the notebook "Starbucks_Capstone_preliminary.ipynb", which is not critical to the project.
 Exploratory code may not be complete or remain functional.
 It is included for archival and informational purposes and is not intended to be evaluated against project rubric with respect to proper software engineering principles or functionality.

 The relevant datasets are "portfolio.json", "profile.json", and "transcript.json", and originate from Starbucks by way of Udacity.